willow-ahrens/FinchBenchmarks/artifact.md

 where `PLOT_FILE` is the name of the output plot (with a `.png` extension).

 `alpha_plot.sh` is a bash script that runs `alpha.jl` after setting similar appropriate environment variables.
+This script produces `alpha_plot.png`, the plot of the results you just collected.

 `alpha_results_reference.json` contains the results we used to generate the plots for the paper.
-You can point the plotting scripts at this file to repr It takes `alpha.jl` after setting appropriate environment variables to keep dataset downloads inside the toplevel directory.
+You can point the plotting scripts at this file to reproduce the results in the paper exactly (you could also just look at the plots in the paper).

-and each has an associated bash script to run the experiment and generate the associated graphs, and a julia script to collect the benchmark data.
 There are separate binaries for the OpenCV and TACO experiments, which are called from the Julia files with the appropriate environment variables set.

-The

-Each section is
-described as follows.

-- SpMSpV:
-- Triangle Counting:
-- Convolution:
-- Alpha Blending:
-- All-Pairs Image Similarity:

-The JSON files produced contain the **TODO: describe format of the output json**.

-**TODO: describe high level implementation structure of Finch?**

 # Evaluation and expected result
 Running the artifact as described above produces the raw execution timing, and the relative performance plotted in graphs which match the paper.
-We include reference results which match the paper, and the scripts compare the relative speedups of the artifact to the reference. **TODO: More details here**.
+You can verify that each experiment matches it's corresponding `.png` file.
+We also include reference results which match the paper.

 # Experiment customization